coringao/osmose-emulator/README.md

 *Features:*
 -----------
-- SMS: Good compatibility.
-At this stage, the emulator can run* 96% of commercial games and public demos, except games that relies on codemaster mapper, which work  but does not have proper video mode emulated.
+- [1]SMS: Good compatibility.
+At this stage, the emulator can run 96% of commercial games and public demos, except games that relies on codemaster mapper, which work  but does not have proper video mode emulated.
-- Game Gear: Good compatibility.
-At this stage, the emulator can run 98.0%* of game gear ROMS.
+- [1]Game Gear: Good compatibility.
+At this stage, the emulator can run 98% of game gear ROMS.
 - SN76489 Sound is supported.
 - Support for ".sms"  and ".gg" format.
 - Video filters: bilinear or nearest neighbour (default)